cmcgee-mac/norm/README.md

 generalized SQL statements instead of case-specific ones that can be customized easily without large refactoring operations on your code base.
 We try to tap into the power of SQL directly for each situation.

+## Troubleshooting

+### Note about NetBeans

+NetBeans has a [bug](https://issues.apache.org/jira/browse/NETBEANS-5331) that interferes with updates to the generated code.
+A workaround is to disable the "compile on save" option when using nb-javac in your project settings (right-click project -> Properties -> Build -> Compile).